 The Indian River is known for its Floridian charm, stunning scenery, and the sheer amount of fish that inhabit it.
 Thanks to its diverse waters, a whole host of world-famous species have decided to set up home here.

 Ah, the Redfish.
 This hard-fighting fella is what most anglers picture when they think of a typical Floridian inshore fishing adventure.
 They have a fondness for shallow, grassy waters, so the Indian River checks all the boxes when it comes to this fish’s preferred habitat.

 Feasting on anything from shrimp to mullet to crabs and other crustaceans, these fish are known for their voracious appetites.
 They’re attracted to pretty much anything you can attach to the end of your hook, including soft lures.

 Sight fishing for these species in the clear, shallow sections of the river is especially popular with local anglers.
 Spotting your fish’s tail slicing through the waters as you cast your line is something that can’t be missed!

-Using spinning gear with light tackle is a tried-and-true way to battle Redfish.
+Using spinning gear is a good way to battle Redfish.
 It’s perfect for novice and experienced anglers alike, but don’t forget about fly fishing, too.
 This technique is beloved along the banks of the river, as many world-record-sized species have been hooked “on the fly.”